emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder.md

 ### First-Level, Priority #1 Tasks
 ![one](http://tiptoes.ca/wp-content/uploads/2015/02/2893549851_ef5121f78b_m.jpg)

-These are the tasks most crucial for the short-term success of FFOS Market Research, and our Impact Group.
+These are the tasks most crucial for the short-term success of Firefox OS Market Research, and our Market Research Impact Team.

 * Monthly price collection of FFOS Devices in your local market
 * Monthly price collection of devices competing against Firefox OS devices in your local market